 Do Simple Stretches & Exercises

 You don’t have to go to a gym to do simple stretches and exercises that can increase blood flow.
 In fact, there a number of easy exercises that you can incorporate into your daily routine without even having to get off the couch or leave your desk.
 These exercises are especially important during the winter months because they promote good circulation as well as keep our muscles loose and relaxed.
 Here are a few resources with ideas for low-impact stretches or exercises you can do this winter:

 Protect Your Hands & Feet

-Hands and feet are the two most common areas affected by nerve pain and are the most susceptible to poor circulation in the winter.
 Protecting them from the cold is important for peripheral neuropathy sufferers.
-For those experiencing numbness it is especially important as the lack of feeling could result in accidental prolonged exposure.
-Wear warm – but loose fitting – gloves, socks and shoes.
-Avoid tight fitting clothing as much as possible as it can further restrict circulation.
+For those experiencing numbness, it is especially important as the lack of feeling could result in accidental prolonged exposure.
+Wear warm – but loose-fitting – gloves, socks, and shoes.
+Avoid tight-fitting clothing as much as possible as it can further restrict circulation.

 Turn Up The Heat

 Keeping your home warm can go a long way in keeping you comfortable and reducing the risk of further aggravation.
 For most, a comfortable temperature is between 65 and 69 degrees Fahrenheit.
 Of course, your ideal temperature may vary so do what works for you.
 A warm house not only helps promote good circulation, but it can also have a calming effect and boost mood during the cold winter months.

 Cold weather can and will play tricks on our bodies and inevitably aggravate our nerve pain, so making simple adjustments like the ones mentioned above can go a long way in improving our comfort.
 What do you do to keep your nerve pain under control during the winter?
 Share your advice below or post on our Facebook Page.